Wandering, Eating, and Not Getting Lost: Essential Things to do in Todos Santos

 Accommodations For Every Budget (And Tolerance For Roosters)

 Luxury seekers gravitate toward boutique hotels like Hotel San Cristóbal and Guaycura, where $200-400 per night buys impeccable design and service that anticipates needs you didn’t know you had.
+For a comprehensive guide to all accommodation options, check out where to stay in Todos Santos for every budget and preference.
 Mid-range accommodations such as Todos Santos Inn and Posada La Poza ($100-200/night) offer character-filled spaces with historical details and garden settings that invite lingering rather than just sleeping.

 Budget-friendly casitas and vacation rentals ($50-100/night) provide authentic experiences along with occasional visits from neighborhood roosters who haven’t mastered the concept of weekends.
 Booking during high season (November-April) requires planning several months in advance, while shoulder seasons offer reduced rates and the luxury of spontaneity.